 - Opening statements will be given for each party to outline the facts

-- Closing arguments and summations based on the evidence presented
+- Closing argument, Lawyer’s statements based on the evidence presented

-- Instruction from the judge will be given to the jury about the laws that will help guide the deliberation.
+- Instructions from the judge will be given to the jury about the laws that will help guide the deliberation.
 (Judge’s charge to the jury)

-- Jury deliberation will then occur in a room to decide the verdict.
+- Jury deliberation will then take place in a separate room to decide the verdict.

-- A verdict is reached and will decide the plaintiff or the defendant as the prevailing party with possible damages included.
+- A verdict is reached, deciding whether the plaintiff or the defendant is the prevailing party, with possible damages awarded.

-- Judgment will be made by the judge based on the jury’s verdict.
+- The judge will make a judgment based on the jury’s verdict.
 The judge may also adjust the damages given by the jury.

 There are more details and processes on how a trial works, so make sure you consult with your attorney on the next steps.